Sunny-117/awesome-stars-Sunny-117/README.md

 *   [Rich-Harris/magic-string](https://github.com/Rich-Harris/magic-string) - Manipulate strings like a wizard

 *   [mdx-js/mdx](https://github.com/mdx-js/mdx) - Markdown for the component era

+*   [Sunny-117/text-image](https://github.com/Sunny-117/text-image) - 🐛🐛🐛  Text image can "textify" text, images, and videos, and can be used with simple configuration

 *   [denysdovhan/wtfjs](https://github.com/denysdovhan/wtfjs) - 🤪 A list of funny and tricky JavaScript examples